Vietnam.vn - Nền tảng quảng bá Việt Nam

 4.png

-Because Mars has an extremely rough, uneven rocky surface, durable tires are essential for the rover to move steadily, so shape-memory alloy spring tire technology will help make that happen.
-Photo: @IEEE Spectrum.
+Because Mars has an extremely rough, uneven rocky surface, durable tires are essential for the rover to move stably, so shape-memory alloy spring tire technology will help make that happen.
+Image: @IEEE Spectrum.

 5.png

 Shape memory alloys are metals that can return to their original shape after being bent, stretched, heated, and cooled, according to NASA's Glenn Research Center.
-NASA has been using the material for decades, but applying it to the tires of its Mars rover is a new breakthrough.
+NASA has been using the material for decades, but applying it to the tires of the Mars rover is a breakthrough.
 Photo: @ Mashable.

 6.png

-Dr. Santo Padula II, a materials research engineer at NASA's Glenn Research Center, said that at Glenn's Laboratory for Simulated Lunar Operations (SLOPE) (which simulates the surface of the Moon and Mars to help scientists test the performance of the rover), he found that the rover's prototype tires were originally made of steel.
+Dr. Santo Padula II, a materials research engineer at NASA's Glenn Research Center, said that at Glenn's Laboratory for Simulated Lunar Operations (SLOPE), which simulates the surface of the Moon and Mars to help scientists test the performance of the rover, he found that the rover's prototype tires were initially made of steel.
 Photo: @IEEE Spectrum.

 7.png

-However, according to Dr. Santo Padula II, given the harsh terrain on the surface of Mars, if the tire material of the wheels on this rover does not have a certain degree of plasticity and the ability to recover to its original state, this condition could lead to damage to the entire tire, wheel, or even the entire Mars rover system.
+However, according to Dr. Santo Padula II, given the harsh, rugged terrain on the surface of Mars, if the tire material of the wheels on this rover does not have a certain degree of plasticity and the ability to recover to its original state, this condition could lead to damage to the entire tire, wheel, or the entire Mars rover system.
 Photo: @IEEE Spectrum.

 8.png